MattiaRag/timemaproject/markdowns/preliminary.md

 Before inferring new gene trees, it is necessary to generate fasta files of both aminoacidic and nucleotidic sequences, for each new single-copy orthogroup elaborated by DISCO.

-This operation was performed for [aminoacids](https://github.com/MattiaRag/timemaproject/blob/main/scripts/extractdisco_aa.sh) and [nucleotides](https://github.com/MattiaRag/timemaproject/blob/main/scripts/extractdisco_nu.sh) with proper scripts.
+This operation was performed for [aminoacids](https://github.com/MattiaRag/timemaproject/blob/main/scripts/extractdisco_aa.sh) and [nucleotides](https://github.com/MattiaRag/timemaproject/blob/main/scripts/extractdisco_nu.sh) with proper scripts, using DISCO output `discooutputDEF5.trees` as input.

+### Infer gene trees for both aminoacids and nucleotides